 Arcy Hospice was opened in 2007 to provide care and support for individuals and families facing a life limiting illness.
 It was established after my wife Ellen, who had been diagnosed with breast cancer, had completed her chemo and radiation therapies.
 At that time, things were looking positive, and we wanted to do something for our community that had been so supportive of our family during her treatments.
 Unfortunately, the cancer returned a few years later, and she subsequently passed away under our care in 2010.

-I started Arcy Hospice with my wife as my motivation to provide exceptional care and support in the patient’s home, where they are surrounded by family and where they feel most comfortable.
-I’m proud to say that our staff provides some of the best in home care in the Dallas-Ft.
-Worth area.
+I started Arcy Hospice with my wife as my inspiration to provide exceptional care and support in the patient’s home, where they are surrounded by family and where they feel most comfortable.
+I’m proud to say our dedicated staff provides some of the most respected in-home care in Dallas-Fort Worth, treating every patient like a member of our own family.

 Please let us know if we can enrich the quality of life for you or a loved one.